nihald2000/intelligent-content-organizer/README.md

 - **👁️ Tesseract OCR** for image text extraction
 - **🎨 Gradio** for the user interface and MCP server functionality

-**LLM Strategy**: The agent intelligently selects the best available LLM for most generative tasks when 'auto' model selection is used, prioritizing OpenAI, then Mistral, and finally Anthropic.
+## LLM Strategy: The agent intelligently selects the best available LLM for most generative tasks when 'auto' model selection is used, prioritizing OpenAI, then Mistral, and finally Anthropic.
 Users can also specify a particular model family (e.g., 'gpt-', 'mistral-', 'claude-').

-## 📋 Complete File Structure
-intelligent-content-organizer/
-├── app.py # Main Gradio app and MCP server
-├── config.py # Configuration management
-├── mcp_server.py # MCP server tools (registration, serving logic)
-├── requirements.txt # Dependencies
-├── README.md # Documentation
-├── .gitignore # Git ignore rules
-├── core/ # Core processing logic
-│ ├── init.py
-│ ├── models.py # Data models (e.g., Document, Chunk)
-│ ├── document_parser.py # Document processing (PDF, TXT, DOCX, etc.)
-│ ├── text_preprocessor.py # Text cleaning and processing
-│ └── chunker.py # Text chunking strategies
-├── services/ # Backend services
-│ ├── init.py
-│ ├── embedding_service.py # Sentence transformers integration
-│ ├── llm_service.py # Anthropic + Mistral LLM integration
-│ ├── ocr_service.py # Mistral OCR integration
-│ ├── vector_store_service.py # FAISS vector storage
-│ └── document_store_service.py # Document metadata storage (e.g., SQLite, JSON files)
-└── mcp_tools/ # MCP tool definitions
-├── init.py
-├── ingestion_tool.py # Document ingestion tool for MCP
-├── search_tool.py # Semantic search tool for MCP
-├── generative_tool.py # AI generation tool for MCP
-└── utils.py # Utility functions for MCP tools

 ## 🎯 Key Features Implemented